rpede/tutorial-deploy-flyio/README.md

 Luckily, they included `pg_isready` shell command to answer such deep philosophical question.
 I'm joking here.
+Being healthy for a database simply means that it

+You can try it out by running:

+You can try it out by running:

-Being healthy for a database simply means that is ready to accept incoming connections and there is a tool to test this in the `postgres` image.
+You can try it out by running: is ready to accept incoming connections and there is a tool to test this in the `postgres` image.

 Under the `db` section in `compose.yml`, add: